-The more agile you are, the simpler it becomes to see new patterns and to make an exceptional relationship between thoughts.
+The more agile you are, the simpler it becomes to see new patterns.
+It is also easy to make an exceptional relationship between thoughts.
 It reveals new insight into the idea of having an ‘agile’ mind!

 So how would we utilize our Cognitive Flexibility?
 By learning new things and specifically, learning better approaches to speculation.
-If you’re ‘not a creative type’, make it an assignment to learn an instrument, take up hip-pop dancing, or learn a craft by going into craftsmanship class.
+If you’re ‘not a creative type’, make it an assignment to learn an instrument.
+You can also take up hip-hop dancing, or learn a craft by going into craftsmanship class.
 If you have a creative mind, but your eyes stare off into the great unknown when you hear words like ‘financial business sectors’ or ‘the economy’, take it as an assignment to go into The Economist or The American Economic Review.

-Grow your interest, perused outside comfort, and connect with people who challenge your perspectives.
+Grow your interest, peruse outside comfort, and connect with people who challenge your perspectives.
 Your career when it pays, later on, your mind will thank you for it.

 With robots penetrating the workforce and job automation hailed to be progressively commonplace, social skills will be a higher priority than they were before.

 Why?
-Since we’re obviously better at social interaction and negotiation than robots are (just for now, anyway).
+Since we’re better at social interaction and negotiation than robots are (just for now, anyway).

-Yes, even people in their technical occupations will be required to show more noteworthy relational skills, and the ability to associate with your colleagues, supervisors, clients, and teams will be expected from us.
+Yes, even people in their technical occupations will be required to show more noteworthy relational skills.
+Additionally, the ability to associate with your colleagues, supervisors, clients, and teams will be expected from us.